daniellenguyen/composer/README.txt

 6.  cut down giant methods in the view to make them smaller, especially if the same exact thing is copied into multiple places
 7.  abstract common functionality to the interface level. record what functionalities were abstracted in the readme.
-8.  make a mock MIDI to test midi. instructions for this are near the bottom of the assignment page.
 9.  polish and sharpen layout of GUI (maybe?)
 10. make a builder class inside of noteList class. we need this in order to fix the errors you encountered in util.